If you're not doing this already, now is definitely the time to start!

 Of course, there's much more to the proposed legislation than I can cover here... after all, I'm not a lawyer!

-The important thing to realize is that this proposed legislation is out there- and so are several other proposals.
+The important thing to realize is that this proposed legislation is out there- and

 Sooner or later, federal spam legislation will be a reality.